What is a go-to-market strategy?

 Think of GTM as the tactical plan that feeds into your larger marketing strategy.
 GTM pulls in sales, product, and marketing.
 Marketing strategy typically stays within the marketing org.

-Every GTM strategy needs four pillars.
+Every GTM strategy needs five components.
 Miss one and your plan falls apart.

 Product-market fit means your product solves a real problem that a defined market will pay for.
 You validate fit through customer feedback, usage patterns, and willingness to pay.